TheLonelyGhost/blog/content/posts/what-is-a-symbol.md

 In a language like ruby, a small savings like that might not make too big of a difference, but say it could encode it in binary instead of unsigned integer, with all the wasted space up front reclaimed.
 We only need the first 3 bits for the header and the 3 bits following for the value of `4`.
 What if our compiler was smart enough to see we only needed a maximum value of `4`?

 In that case, we could remember a new datatype that says the following _X_ digits represent a symbol, where _X_ is determined once the entire program is analyzed to figure out the max value one might ever see.
-In our case, it’s 4 so we downsize the number of bits used from 12 to 6.
+In our case it’s 4, so we downsize the number of bits used from 12 to 6.
 What once was `010000000100` is now `010100`.

 But wait, we still have the datatype header for an unsigned integer!
 That’ll screw everything up!
 That’s very true.
-We can't keep breaking our own shorthand conventions with encoding/decode binary, so we’ll have to come up with a new, on-the-fly datatype which we’ll refer to as a symbol.
+We can't keep breaking our own shorthand conventions with encoding/decode binary, so we’ll have to come up with a new, on-the-fly datatype, which we’ll refer to as a symbol.
 It’ll go by the header `101`, since it hasn’t been used yet.

-From the original 50 bits, to `010000000100` (12 bits), to `101100` (6 bits), that’s quite a bit of downsizing for the exact same functionality as far as both the programmer and the end user are concerned.
+From the original 50 bits, to `010000000100` (12 bits), to `101100` (6 bits), that’s quite a bit of downsizing for the same functionality; the same functionality from the programmer's and the end user's perspective.

 ## Recap

 Symbols are just what they sound like: an in-memory stand-in value for something else.
-Their function is to save on memory usage when you don’t need to allocate a ton of bits in order to have a label that only needs to represent that it's different from other labels.
+Their function is to save on memory usage when you don’t need to allocate a ton of bits to have a label that only needs to represent that it's different from other labels.
 The values don't actually matter.
-They are a handy representation which shifts work onto the compiler initially, but nets less memory (and equal computation power) at runtime.
+They are a handy representation, shifting work onto the compiler initially, but nets less memory (and equal computation power) at runtime.

 ## Moving forward